BhuvanaVengatesan/BhuvanaVengatesan/README.md

 ## 🙋🏻‍♀️ Introducing Myself
-I'm bhuvaneswari, a self taught Data Analyst and SQL enthusiast from Pondichery.
+I'm bhuvaneswari, a self taught Data Analyst and SQL enthusiast from Pondicherry.
-- Technical Editing Background with 2 year of profesional experience
+- Technical Editor Background with 2 year of professional experience
 - I want to kickstart my career in Data Analytics
 - Loves working with Data and learning new skills.
 I self-taught myself SQL and Python
 ## 📚 Projects